mahdimma/ContactsApp/README.md

 # Contact Management System

-Welcome to the Contact Management System repository!
+Welcome to the Contact Management System (in Command Line) repository!
 This project is a simple C++ application designed to manage contacts efficiently.
 It provides functionalities to add, delete, and view contacts, making it a handy tool for personal or small-scale organizational use.

 ## Table of Contents